spec-framework/documentation/output/book.md

 One widget can also keep the ui elements of its sub widgets which did not need to be rebuilt\.The message `needRebuild: false` need to be sent to any of those sub widgets\.

+    Note: For Ben: The above paragraph is not clear.
+Please expand with a simple example.

 ###4\.2\.
-Dynamic add and removal of subwidgets
+Dynamic adding and removal of subwidgets

-If an user interface needs a various number of sub widgets that can not be predicted at compilation time, another approach is needed\.When one faces this scenario, he or she should subclass `DynamicComposableModel` for his or her application\.
+If an user interface needs a varying number of subwidgets, the amount of which cannot be established at compilation time, then another approach is needed\.In this scenario, `DynamicComposableModel` is the model that needs to be subclassed, as this class provides support for the required kind of dynamic behavior\.

-Then the instantion of the sub widgets is a bit different\.The method `instantiateModels:` should be used\.It takes as argument an array of pairs\.Each pair is composed of the unique name of the widget as key, and the name of the widget class as value\.Then a widget can be accessed by sending a message whose selector is the widget name\.
+When using `DynamicComposableModel` the instantiation of the sub widgets is a bit different from normal use\.In the `instantiateWidgets` method, instead of instantiating each widget separately, `instantiateModels:` should be used to instantiate them\.This method takes as argument an array of pairs, where each pair is composed of the unique name of the widget as key, and the name of the widget class as value\.This allows for a widget to be accessed by sending a message whose selector is the widget name to the model\.

-By example, if a widget named `button` is created, the this widget can be accessed by calling `self button` as shown in the example [4\.2](#ex_dynamic_creation)\.
+By example, if a widget named `button` is created, then this widget can be accessed by calling `self button` as shown in the example [4\.2](#ex_dynamic_creation)\.